Freudian slip: Origin and development

 Freud's process of psychoanalysis is often described as being lengthy and complex, as was the case with many of the dreams in his 1899 book The Interpretation of Dreams.
-An obstacle that faces the non-German-speaking reader is such that in original German, The Interpretation of Dreams, Freud's emphasis on "slips of the tongue" leads to the inclusion of a great deal of colloquial and informal material that are extremely resistant to translations.
+An obstacle facing the non-German-speaking reader is that Freud's emphasis on "slips of the tongue" in The Interpretation of Dreams led to the inclusion of a much colloquial and informal material that is extremely resistant to translations.

-As in the study of dreams, Freud submits his discussion with the intention of demonstrating the existence of unconscious mental processes in the healthy:
+As in the study of dreams, Freud discussed so-called "symptomatic actions" with the intention of demonstrating the existence of unconscious mental processes in healthy people:

 Research and studies

-A 1979 study investigated Freudian slips by having male test participants who had been primed with a stimulus either related to sex or an electric shock to read a list of words that had meaningful spoonerisms related to both stimuli.
+A 1979 study investigated Freudian slips by having male test participants who had been primed with a stimulus, either related to sex or an electric shock, to read a list of words that had meaningful spoonerisms related to both stimuli.
 Primed participants had a far higher rate of spoonerism related to the specific stimulus.

+This aligns with the psychoanalytic theory that unconscious desires or fears influence speech, as demonstrated in Michael Fontaine's analysis of Plautus's Menaechmi.
+Fontaine explores how linguistic missteps, such as spoonerisms, can reveal latent desires and thoughts.
+Fontaine argues that in Plautus's plays, seemingly accidental slips of the tongue often carry significant psychological and thematic weight, revealing characters' unconscious motivations (Fontaine, 2007).
+Just as the test subjects in the 1979 study were more likely to produce slips related to their primed stimuli, characters in Plautus's comedies reveal hidden truths through their verbal missteps, offering a comedic yet insightful view of the human psyche.

 Alternative explanations

 In contrast to psychoanalytic theorists, cognitive psychologists say that linguistic slips can represent a sequencing conflict in grammar production.
-From this perspective, slips may be due to cognitive underspecification that can take a variety of forms – inattention, incomplete sense data or insufficient knowledge.
-Secondly, they may be due to the existence of some locally appropriate response pattern that is strongly primed by its prior usage, recent activation or emotional change or by the situation calling conditions.
+From this perspective, slips may be due to cognitive underspecification that can take a variety of forms, such as inattention, incomplete sense data, or insufficient knowledge.
+Slips may also be due to the existence of some locally appropriate response pattern that is strongly primed by its prior usage, recent activation, or emotional change, or by the situation calling conditions.

-Some sentences are just susceptible to the process of banalisation: the replacement of archaic or unusual expressions with forms that are in more common use.
-In other words, the errors were due to strong habit substitution.
+Some sentences are susceptible to the process of banalisation, the replacement of archaic or unusual expressions with more commonly used forms.
+In other words, some slips may simply be due to strong habit substitution.